-Each year, there are hundreds of cases involving surgical instruments left inside patients, which can result in physical complications and emotional trauma.
-Victims of this form of medical malpractice may have to endure prolonged hospital stays, ongoing care, and additional procedures, impacting their overall quality of life.
+Each year, there are hundreds of cases involving Indianapolis surgical instruments left inside patients, which can result in physical complications and emotional trauma.
+Victims of this form of medical malpractice may have to endure prolonged hospital stays, ongoing care and additional procedures, impacting their overall quality of life.
 In the most severe cases, retained surgical items (RSI) can result in death.
-Our medical malpractice attorneys at Golitko & Daly, P.C. in Indianapolis, IN, fight on behalf of victims and their families to secure maximum compensation for the pain and suffering they have endured.
-To learn more about your legal options, contact our firm for a complimentary consultation.
+Our medical malpractice attorneys at Golitko & Daly, P.C. in Indianapolis, Indiana, fight on behalf of victims and their families to secure maximum compensation for the pain and suffering they have endured.
+To learn more about your legal options, contact our firm for a free consultation.

 While surgery always carries some level of risk, whether associated with anesthesia or infection, leaving a surgical instrument in a patient is a preventable error.
 Often, this situation occurs because of: